ClusterHQ/flocker/docs/labs/compose.rst

       volumes:
          - 'demo:/data'

 In this example - we have asked Flocker for a volume named ``demo``.
-Flocker will automatically migrate and mount the volume on a host path for you.
+Flocker will automatically migrate the volume to the host where Docker is running and mount the volume.